Exabel/api/README.md

 All APIs should follow Google's [API Design Guide](https://cloud.google.com/apis/design/).

-## Java

-Each API folder is also a maven module that will generate Java classes of the proto buffer definitions and proto descriptors.
-The `protobuf-maven-plugin` is used to automatically download and invoke the correct version of `protoc`.

-`mvn clean install` will generate source code for protocol buffers and gRPC services and compile the sources into the the module's artifact.
-It will also generate protobuf descriptors to `target/generated-resources/protobuf/descriptor-sets/descriptor.pb`.

-### Plugins

-We are using the following protoc plugins:

-* `protoc-gen-grpc-java`: To generate Java stubs of gRPC servers and clients.
-* `exabel-proto-extensions`: To generate additional setter and getter methods on proto messages.

 ## Prototool

 This repository uses [prototool](https://github.com/uber/prototool) to format proto buffers and to